 SB 24 - Under this act, the director of revenue shall not issue or renew a school bus endorsement to any applicant whose driving record shows that the applicant has been convicted of an intoxication-related traffic offense while operating a school bus.
-A person convicted of an intoxication-related offense while operating a school bus will have his or her school bus endorsement permanently denied by the court, beginning on the date of the court?s order of conviction (Section 302.272).
+A person convicted of an intoxication-related offense while operating a school bus endorsement permanently denied by the court, beginning on the date of the court?s order of conviction (Section 302.272).